lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/glossary.md

 # Builder

 Builders are functions that used to generate data for specific fields in Object Types.
-When Mirage walks the `Query` Object Type tree to generate data, it will use these functions to generate data for fields.
+When Kimera walks the `Query` Object Type tree to generate data, it will use these functions to generate data for fields.

 Read more about the various builders in the [Data Sources section](/graphql-kimera/docs/data-sources).